Razvancsk/getfreesol-app/replit.md

-# SOL Refund Application
+# Get Your Sol Application

 ## Overview

-This is a full-stack TypeScript application that helps Solana users reclaim SOL from empty token accounts.
+This is a full-stack TypeScript application called "Get Your Sol" that helps Solana users reclaim SOL from empty token accounts.
 The application consists of a React frontend built with Vite and a Node.js Express backend, using PostgreSQL for data persistence.
 It integrates with the Solana blockchain to scan wallets, identify empty token accounts, and facilitate the reclamation of rent deposits.

 ## User Preferences